AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

    box.hiVect().

-   In passing to the Fortran function, we use the macro , defined in to pass the lo and hi vectors as pointers to an int array.
+   In passing to the Fortran function, we use the macro ARLIM_3D, defined in ArrayLim.H to pass the lo and hi vectors as pointers to an int array.
 This array is defined to always be 3D, with 0s substituted for the higher dimension values if we are running in 1- or 2D.